E-A-T stands for Expertise, Authoritativeness and Trustworthiness.

 Quality raters then look to identify the Main Content (MC), Supplementary Content (SC) and Advertisements on a webpage.

-The raters perform a number of manual checks to decide what is Main/Supplementary content and whether or not it satisfies the original page purpose.
+The raters perform a number of manual checks to decide what is Main/Supplementary content and whether or not it satisfies the original page purpose and meets mobile user needs.

 They then look to find out who is responsible for the website and the content on the page, and that is where E-A-T comes in.
 The raters are looking to assess the Expertise, Authoritativeness and Trust of the business/individual/company/foundation responsible for the website itself and the content contained.